 Overlooking Beaufort’s Taylor’s Creek — with three floors of waterfront dining — there’s not a bad seat in the house at Moonrakers.
 The blackened grouper is a local favorite, served with clams, fennel hash, and roasted tomatoes in saffron cream.
 And don’t miss this chance to discover a new wine pick: Moonrakers’ list has more than 90 selections.

 For almost 20 years, Aqua has helped beachgoers fall in love with shareable Spanish-style tapas.
 Starring local seafood, meat, and produce, each tapa, small plate, and even a few big plates offers unexpected flavor combinations and pairings to suit a variety of preferences and diets.
-The gluten-free seared blue oyster mushroom, for example, showcases local blue oyster mushrooms with truffle risotto, sweet pea succotash, and Boursin cream.
+The gluten-free artichoke hearts, for example, showcases pan-fried artichoke hearts with citrus ginger yogurt and feta cheese.
 Good thing you don’t have to pick just one.

 At Fish Hook, folks usually get their fried oysters with slaw and fries, but you can swap it out for other sides, like the baked potatoes, fried okra, green beans, mashed potatoes, or onion rings.
 If you’re looking for seafood on the lighter side, try the blackened shrimp wrap.